Topology Reconstruction of a Resistor Network with Limited Boundary Measurements: An Optimization Approach: Conclusion

 \section{Conclusion}

-We presented a multistage topology reconstruction algorithm for a general $\operatorname{CPPR}$ electrical network.
-We assume that only some of the resistance distance measurements are available, the number of boundary and interior nodes, minimum and maximum value of edge conductance and the Kirchhoffs index are known corresponding to an unknown network $\Gamma$.
-We start the reconstruction process by constructing an initial network $\Gamma_{aux}$.
-The construction of $\Gamma_{aux}$ comprises two steps; the first is constructing a maximal planar network whose edges are composed of resistors and switches in a specific configuration based on the maximum resistance value.
-Therefore, the switch positions decide the edge resistance.
-In the second step, the switch positions are decided based on the available and estimated resistance distance measurements.
-This is done by formulating a difference of convex programming problem $\mathbf{\Pi}_{1}$ involving a quadratic cost function, constrained by triangle and the Kalmansons inequalities.
-The resultant switch positions thus give us an initial network $\Gamma_{aux}$.
-The $\Gamma_{aux}$ gives us an initial topology which is used subsequently for adding interior nodes.\\ Interior nodes are not considered in the $\Gamma_{aux}$.
-Therefore, we develop a heuristic approach that re-optimizes the edge resistances of initial topology of $\Gamma_{aux}$.
-Re-optimization involves solving optimization problem $\mathbf{\Pi}_{2}$, which is a reformulation of $\mathbf{\Pi_1}$ with Kirchhoffs index and relaxed edge conductance constraints.
-We then examine optimized edge resistances and introduce an appropriate number of interior nodes on edges with edge resistance greater than the maximum resistance; the remaining interior nodes are considered dangling nodes.\\ Since the interconnection among interior nodes and between interior nodes and boundary nodes is unknown, we connect the interior nodes to all other nodes to account for all possible edges in an unknown network.
-This may result in a non-planar network.
-Therefore, we propose a modified Auslander, Parter, and Goldstein’s algorithm to get planar networks from a non-planar network.
-Then, each planar network's edge conductance is computed by solving an optimization formulation similar to $\mathbf{\Pi}_{1}$.
-A network which best satisfies the available measurements is chosen as a reconstructed network.\\ The proposed methodology is suitable for networks with fewer boundary and interior nodes.
-The computation of the initial network $\Gamma_{aux}$, the heuristic method proposed for the placement of interior nodes, and the algorithm for construction of a set of planar networks can be further improved, to improve the efficiency of the overall proposed algorithm.
-The Kirchhoff's index is assumed to be known in this work, but in general, it is not known.
-A work in \cite{bianchi2013bounds} computes upper and lower bounds on the the Kirchhoffs index for a weighted graph, these bounds can be used in our work by blending in these bounds into the optimization formulation.
-The proposed multistage topology reconstruction procedure can be generalized to reconstruct RLC networks, which are the subject of future research.
+We propose a multistage algorithm to reconstruct the topology of a general CPPR network.
+The algorithm assumes limited information: only some resistance distance measurements, the number of boundary and interior nodes, the minimum and maximum edge conductance, and the Kirchhoff index are known.
+The process begins by constructing an initial network, $\Gamma_{aux}$, in two steps: first, creating a maximal planar network with edges containing resistors and switches configured based on the maximum resistance value; second, determining switch positions using available resistance distance measurements.
+This is achieved by solving a difference of convex programming problem, $\mathbf{\Pi}_{1}$, which incorporates a quadratic cost function constrained by the triangle inequality and Kalmanson’s inequalities.
+The resulting $\Gamma_{aux}$ serves as the foundation for subsequent stages.
+Since $\Gamma_{aux}$ does not include interior nodes, we optimize its edge resistances by solving another optimization problem, $\mathbf{\Pi}_{2}$, which refines $\mathbf{\Pi}_{1}$ with additional constraints on the Kirchhoff index and relaxed conductance limits.
+Based on the optimized resistances, interior nodes are added to edges exceeding the maximum allowable resistance, while remaining interior nodes are treated as dangling nodes.
+The connections among interior nodes and between interior and boundary nodes are initially unknown.
+To address this, all interior nodes are connected to every other node, potentially resulting in a non-planar network.
+We then apply a modified Auslander, Parter, and Goldstein algorithm to extract planar networks.
+For each planar network, edge conductances are computed by solving an optimization problem similar to $\mathbf{\Pi}_{1}$.
+The network that best matches the available resistance distance measurements and the Kirchhoff index is selected as the reconstructed network.
+From a control-design perspective, the reconstructed model facilitates model-based control synthesis, optimal actuator and sensor placement informed by the revealed topology, and the design of fault-tolerant systems through sequential monitoring.
+This methodology is particularly effective for networks with fewer nodes.
+However, aspects like the computation of $\Gamma_{aux}$, placement of interior nodes, and planar network construction can be improved for greater efficiency.
+Additionally, while the Kirchhoff index is assumed known here, it is often unavailable in practice.
+Bounds on the Kirchhoff index \cite{bianchi2013bounds} can be incorporated into the optimization to address this limitation. {Finally, the approach can be extended to reconstruct RLC networks, and general networks offering a direction for future research.}